 TOURS IN PALERMO

 You will be welcomed with open arms when taking a shore excursion in Palermo.
 The cruise ship docks right at the base of the city.
 Our tour guide, Domenico Aronica, met us right in front of our MSC Meriviglia ship and we started our Walking Tour of Palermo.
 He was eager to show us all the things to do in Palermo and is a big supporter of this Palermo travel blog!

 Our private tour lasted 3 hours and covered the main must-see sites of the capital city.
 We walked nearly 10 miles that day throughout and around Palermo.
-I highly recommend this walking tour when you are able to visit Palermo in one day.
+I highly recommend this Palermo itinerary when you are able to visit Palermo in one day.
 It is an excellent orientation to the city.
 Domenico is an excellent photographer and publisher of many books featuring Palermo.
 He will be able to help you create a beautiful vacation photo album of Palermo and educate you about the Sicilian sites you are seeing!

 WALKING TOUR OF PALERMO

 We started right out on our tour of Palermo in a day and Domenico led us through the historical center of Palermo so that we could see what Palermo had to offer.
 Since our cruise ship was in Palermo for 1 day, we had only a short time to spend in this interesting city.
 He was very friendly and knowledgeable about his city.
 His tour was full of history as well as sarcasm and jokes.
 Just the perfect blend for us!